TevH1/validity_App/README.md

 Primary Theme Model:

 For this model again I go back to the XGBoost classifier, because of the multiclass nature of the problem, and the favorable results from the last model.
-Despite the drop in accurracy compared to the previous models, this model I still believe to be the best choice for my circumstances.
+Despite the drop in accuracy compared to the previous models, I still believe this model to be the best choice for my circumstances.
 The overlap between many themes likely made it difficult for the model to accurately decipher between them.

 Accuracy: 68%